10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 4. Sago Palm

 The sago palm is leafy, beautiful, and easy to grow and maintain.
 This makes it a popular indoor plant.
-But the sago is high on the list of plants that are toxic to dogs.
+But the sago is high on the list of plants toxic to dogs.
 In fact, the ingestion of a single sago seed can be deadly for a dog.

 “If consumed by your dog, the sago palm will cause severe vomiting, diarrhea, and abdominal pain, as well as stumbling, tremors, seizures, and temperature-regulation issues,” warns Christie Long, head of veterinary medicine at Modern Animal in West Hollywood, California.